stjudecloud/docs/docs/guides/tools/xenocp.md

 XenoCP workflow contains the following five steps (see diagram below):

-  1. Split input human BAM file into given number of small pieces.
+  1. Split input human BAM file into pieces by chromosome.
   2. Align mapped reads to mouse reference genome.
   3. Compare human and mouse alignments and identify read identity.
   4. Create lists of contamination reads and set them to unmapped in human BAMs.
   5. Merge the BAM pieces to a cleansed BAM.

-Note that steps 2-4 run in parallel.
+Note that steps 1-4 run in parallel.

 ![](../../images/guides/tools/xenocp/xenocp_workflow2.png)